Nubartis/gather-the-magic/README.md

 ```
 expo start
 ```

-### Open the project with the Expo client app on iOS or Android, or in your web browser

 To run the app we don’t need to build any native code because it runs in the Expo client, and the CLI will automatically install it for us in the iOS simulator or on any connected Android emulator or device.
 You can also download it from the App Store and Play Store.